AeroNotix/flask-principal/docs/index.rst

        parameter for the situation.
 For example "has the admin role", "can edit blog posts".

-       Needs are any tuple, or probably could be object you like, but a tuple fits perfectly.
+       Needs are any tuple, or probably could be any object you like, but a tuple fits perfectly.
 The predesigned Need types (for saving your typing) are either pairs of (method, value) where method is used to specify common things such as `"role"`, `"user"`, etc. And the value is the